 (3 May 2018) During April, RISE Objective 4 (Well-being) Leader, Professor David Johnston and RISE researchers, Dr Joanne O’Toole, Dr Fiona Barker, Dr Rohan Sweeney and Karinna Saxby conducted human health and well-being lab and field training, and baseline survey piloting with the RISE team in Suva.

-(31 Oct 2017) RISE is supporting the implementation of the New Urban Agenda by pioneering a healthier and more environmentally-friendly water sensitive cities approach to urban water management.
+(31 Oct 2017) RISE is supporting the implementation of the New Urban Agenda by pioneering a healthier and more environmentally friendly water-sensitive cities approach to urban water management.

 About | Our Approach | Water Sensitive Cities | Program Partners | News | Resources | Get Involved